Skip to main content

 Pap (Maize Porridge)

-Staple starch made from white maize meal cooked with water to form either soft porridge (breakfast) or stiff consistency (dinner accompaniment).
-Pap is served with every braai, alongside meat and gravy.
-Similar to polenta but with distinct texture.
-Namibians eat pap with hands, rolling it into balls to scoop stews and sauces.
+A staple starch of white maize meal cooked with water, served soft as breakfast porridge or stiff as a dinner side.
+It shows up at every braai alongside the meat and gravy.
+It's a bit like polenta but with its own texture.
+People eat it by hand, rolling it into balls to scoop up stews and sauces.

 Chakalaka